Scroll-behavior - Property CSS

 Test it yourself.

-The buttons below apply the entered value to the scroll-behavior
+The buttons below apply the entered value to the scroll-behavior property and then display either the value as applied,

-or the computed value, which will not make a difference in the case of scroll-behavior
+or the computed value, which will not make a difference in the case of scroll-behavior.

 Simulator.

-property, first choose a value below, then click on
+To understand the effect of the scroll-behavior property, first choose a value below, then click on

 one of the top of page or end of page links,